 If you’re a seller in need of help listing your property, there are a number of flat-fee MLS listing services you can look to instead.
 And if you want a full-service real estate agent who can take the reins on your home sale, there’s an affordable option there, too: Clever Real Estate.

 Clever is a nationwide real estate referral network that partners with top-rated realtors from major brokerages like RE/MAX, Century 21, and Keller Williams.
-Because Clever connects these realtors with a steady stream of high-quality sellers and buyers, Clever Partner Agents provide their full swath of services for a fraction of their standard commission fee: just $3,000 or 1% on sales exceeding $350,000.
+Because Clever connects these realtors with a steady stream of high-quality sellers and buyers, Clever Partner Agents provide their full swath of services for a fraction of their standard listing fee: 1.5% ($3,000 minimum).

 And unlike Xome, Clever doesn’t assign realtors or force you to sell a certain way.
 Clever lets you schedule pressure-free interviews with as many local agents as you like to find the best fit for your property and goals.
 Once you find the right realtor, you proceed at your own pace and work however you want — and pay a lot less doing it.

 > Get free, no-obligation consultations from top agents near you.